ndonolli/imaginathan-space-site/posts/the-curious-future-of-the-progressive-web-app.md

 3. Implement a service worker

 And that's all.
 Considering the complexity of modern production-scale web apps, most are two-thirds of the way there.
 The app manifest is nothing but a json file that declares some metadata about your app and maybe some icons.
 Heck, I took ten minutes out of my unprogressive life and turned *this* site into a PWA.
 No, really!
-You can <span class="fake-link" onclick="app.installPwa()">install this "app"</span> on your phone!
+You can <span class="fake-link" onclick="app.installPwa()">install this "app"</span> on your phone or desktop!

 The confusion regarding the PWA term is similar to that of the term HTML5.
 The [MDN docs](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) refer to HTML5 being both the latest version of the language as well as a collection of modern web technologies that are asynchronously adopted by major browsers.